 This is how we work

 The international co-operation as regards the protection of personal data and privacy is developing more and more and contributes to an increasing common approach, especially in Europe.
-The Data Inspection Board participates in the international work in various contexts.
+The Data Protection Authority participates in the international work in various contexts.
 Such participation is important for the application of the national legislation and also gives an important possibility to introduce and take care of Swedish points of view and interests.

 We take part in the Article 29 Working Party, a working group within EU whose task is to see to that the data protection directive is being applied uniformly in the Member States.
 The Article 29 Working Party meets in Brussels five times a year, generally two days' meetings.
 The Working Party also has subgroups in which we participate.